|This is an unofficial version.

 (b) does not grant to the owner or any other person any right, title, or interest in the street or the private works.

-17(5) If permitted under The Liquor Control Act, the city may apply for a licence to sell liquor at a municipal golf course or other recreational facilities, and the city may act under any such licence that is issued.
+If permitted under The Liquor, Gaming and Cannabis Control Act, the city may apply for a licence to sell liquor at a municipal golf course or other recreational facilities, and the city may act under any such licence that is issued.

 (a) for licensing palm readers, fortune tellers, card readers, bead readers or phrenologists, teacup readers or any person who holds himself or herself out as a person cable of foretelling the future for gain;

 (b) for cancelling, with or without notice, a licence issued under a by-law passed under this section;